-1. How many acres of public lands does the BLM manage?
-The BLM manages approximately 80.8 million acres of public lands.
-See more land distribution statistics.
+1. How many acres of public lands does the BLM-Alaska manage?
+The BLM-Alaska manages approximately 72 million acres of public lands.

 2. Are Alaska lands still being given away?